Supporting higher education for all students.

 - Include three letters of recommendation.
 Two letters should attest to your academic skills.
 Each letter must include the name, address, and telephone number of the person writing the reference.

 - Write a personal statement of 500 words or fewer.
 For both the college and graduate school scholarships, include an essay that describes your educational and personal goals.
-Applicants for the college scholarship must also write a second essay describing the influence of an outstanding teacher on their education.

 Apply by March 31st.